How I Created This Floating Cookies Photo (With Kabob Sticks + Photoshop)

 Learn how to create a floating cookie photograph at home using wooden skewers, a single light, and simple Photoshop compositing—no expensive gear required.

-This section focuses on the fundamentals of shaping light, controlling reflections, choosing backgrounds, setting up small studios, and using affordable gear to get professional-looking results without needing a warehouse, a crew, or a five-figure lighting budget.
+I focus on the fundamentals of shaping light, controlling reflections, choosing backgrounds, setting up small studios, and using affordable gear to get professional-looking results without needing a warehouse, a crew, or a five-figure lighting budget.

 Learn how to create a floating cookie photograph at home using wooden skewers, a single light, and simple Photoshop compositing—no expensive gear required.